schwilklab/lab-resources/methods/leaf-protein.md

 4. add a tiny amount (tip of spatula) of PVPP to sample.
 5. mix sample and liquid together and then pour in microcentrifuge tube.
 6. label the sample
-7. prepare the centrifuge for the sample. the centrifuge must be balanced, do not run one tube in there by itself.
+7. prepare the centrifuge for the sample.
+8. the centrifuge must be balanced, do not run one tube in there by itself.
+If have an odd number, add a black tube with H2O
-8. centrifuge the sample for 10 minutes.
-SPEED?
+8. centrifuge the sample for 10 minutes at 14,000 RPM
 9. while the sample is being centrifuged prepare the spectrophotometer for the samples.
 10. to get a standard, add 50 microliters of buffer solution in a UV cuvette and 2.5mL of biorad.
 11. pull the supernatant out of the tubes from cetrifuge and pour into a test tube.